 BPA may unilaterally revise this exhibit:

-(1) to implement changes that BPA determines are necessary to allow it to meet its power and scheduling obligations under this Agreement, or
+(1) to implement changes that are applicable to all customers that are subject to this exhibit and that BPA determines are reasonably necessary to allow it to meet its power and scheduling obligations under this Agreement, or

-(2) to comply with requirements of WECC, NAESB, or NERC, Western Resource Adequacy Program (WRAP) or their successors or assigns, or
+(2) to comply with requirements of the WECC, NAESB, or NERC, WRAP or their successors or assigns

-BPA shall provide a draft of any material revisions of this exhibit to «Customer Name», with a reasonable time for comment, prior to BPA providing written notice of the revision.
-Revisions are effective 45 days after BPA provides written notice of the revisions to «Customer Name» unless, in BPA’s sole judgment, less notice is necessary to comply with an emergency change to the requirements of WECC, NAESB, NERC, Western Resource Adequacy Program (WRAP) or their successors or assigns.
-In this case, BPA shall specify the effective date of such revisions.
+BPA shall provide a draft of any unilateral revisions of this exhibit to «Customer Name», with reasonable time for comment, prior to BPA providing written notice of the revision.
+Such revisions will be effective 45 calendar days after BPA provides written notice of the revisions to «Customer Name» unless, in BPA’s sole judgment, less notice is necessary to comply with an emergency change to the requirements of the WECC, NAESB, NERC, WRAP or their successors or assigns.
+In such circumstances, BPA shall specify the effective date of such revisions.

 End Option 1